ridhwan2/dx11-hook/README.md

 You should have a `.dll` (dynamic link library) produced, use a dll injector to execute the code into a process, this should render a menu, by default it's toggleable with the `DEL` key and and uninjectable with the pre-coded button.

-If your menu isn't appearing make sure that the game that you are injecting is actually using dx11.
-If the menu appears semi-transparent make sure that you are on "Windowed Fullscreen".
+If your menu isn't appearing make sure that the game that you are injecting into is actually using dx11.
+If the menu glitches or appears semi transparent make sure that you are on "Windowed Fullscreen".

 ## Credits
 - [kiero](https://github.com/Rebzzel/kiero)